The Walking Dead season 8: Release

-The first trailer for the season was released on July 21, 2017 at the San Diego Comic-Con.
+The first trailer for the season was released on July 21, 2017 at San Diego Comic-Con.
 The second trailer was released on February 1, 2018 for the second part of the season.

 On March 15, 2018, it was announced that the season finale and the fourth season premiere of Fear the Walking Dead would be screened at AMC, Regal, and Cinemark theaters across the United States on April 15, the same day as the TV airing, for "Survival Sunday: The Walking Dead & Fear the Walking Dead".
 The episodes marked the first crossover between the two series.
 The cinema screening also included an extra half-hour of exclusive bonus content.

 Reception

 Critical response

 The eighth season of The Walking Dead received mixed reviews from critics.
-On Rotten Tomatoes, the season holds a score of 65% with an average rating of 6.65 out of 10 based on 17 reviews.
+On Rotten Tomatoes, the season holds a score of 65% with an average rating of 6.65 out of 10 based on 447 reviews.
 The site's critical consensus reads: "The Walking Dead's eighth season energizes its characters with some much-needed angst and action, though it's still occasionally choppy and lacking forward-moving plot progression."